AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-41236-unable-to-create-new-or-edit-existing-scheduled-staging-update.md

 ---
-description: The MDVA-41236 patch fixes the issue where users are unable to create new or edit existing scheduled updates for the product if the "End Date" has been previously removed.
-This patch is available when the Quality Patches Tool (QPT) 1.1.5 is installed.
-The patch ID is MDVA-41236.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.
+title: "MDVA-41236: Unable to create new or edit existing scheduled updates for product"
 labels: Support Tools,QPT patches,Quality Patches Tool,Magneto Commerce Cloud,QPT 1.1.5,Adobe Commerce,cloud infrastructure,on-premises,edit,create schedule,scheduled updates,peoduct,End Date,Start Date,2.3.0,2.3.1,2.3.2,2.3.3,2.3.2-p2,2.3.3-p1,2.3.4,2.3.4-p2,2.3.5,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.3.7,2.3.7-p1,2.3.7-p2,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3,2.4.3-p1
-title: 'MDVA-41236: Unable to create new or edit existing scheduled updates for product'
 ---

-# MDVA-41236: Unable to create new or edit existing scheduled updates for product

 The MDVA-41236 patch fixes the issue where users are unable to create new or edit existing scheduled updates for the product if the "End Date" has been previously removed.
 This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.1.5 is installed.
 The patch ID is MDVA-41236.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.